noctua84/NestJS-Sandbox/README.md

 ## Technologies used:
 The following list contains technologies and approaches, that are used/demoed in the application.
-- [dotenv-vault](https://www.dotenv.org) is a new way to safely store environment variables.
-It works wi,th an encrypted .env.vault file and requires an account on dotenv.org.
-It is recommended though to set up your own account if you want to use your own .env config.

 ## Tools used:
 The following list contains tools that are used in the pipelines